xiaoxiae/videos/12-state-space/SCRIPT.md

 **m11:** Now we can add the backtracking code.
 There isn't anything too complicated here -- we start with the ending state and while it has a predecessor, we move to it and append it to the path.
-Finally, we print the path in reverse, because we'd like it printed from start to end.
+Finally, we print the path in reverse, because we'd like it printed from start to end, not the other way around.

 **m12:** Also, I just have to point out that this is very poetic since it resembles the thread that Theseus was given by Midas' daughter Ariadne to escape the labyrinth in the original tale.

 **m13:** One small note here: for clarity of code, I wanted to exclude importing libraries, so I used a Python list as a queue here.
 That is a terrible idea, because popping from the beginning takes linear time -- in practice, you should use Python `collections` module and its `deque` class, which has a popleft operation that is constant.

-**m14:** Now we can finally call the BFS function with Theseus' starting position and a stop condition that returns True if the given state is the escape. <!-- zoom výš -- move to intro block -->
+**m14:** Now we can finally call the BFS function with Theseus' starting position and a stop condition that returns True if the given state is the escape.

 **m15:** As we see, Theseus can indeed escape this particular maze.